flenniken/collections/docs/notification.md

 **API Gateway**

-The notification script creates a regional POST REST API named collections-push-subscriptions with entry point name /subscriptions.
+The notification script creates a regional POST REST API named collections-push-subscriptions.

 The API Gateway entry point is built from several variables:

-* nkk8ycohmk -- rest API key
+* nkk8ycohmk -- a unique API key assigned when the collections-push-subscriptions API was created
-* us-west-2 -- the region where the api code runs
+* us-west-2 -- the region where the api code runs, from the '~/.aws/config' file
-* prod -- the production stage
+* prod -- the production stage.
+This is the only stage deployed.
-* subscriptions -- the name of the API
+* subscriptions -- the resource path of collections-push-subscriptions

-The subscriptions entry point is:
+The collections-push-subscriptions entry point is:

 ~~~
 https://nkk8ycohmk.execute-api.us-west-2.amazonaws.com/prod/subscriptions
 ~~~

 The script prints the URL when you run --configure.
-The region comes from the '~/.aws/config' file.

 **Authentication**

 API Gateway validates the caller before the request reaches Lambda.
 A Cognito authorizer named 'cognito' checks the 'Authorization' header for a Bearer JWT from the Collections user pool.

-The token must include the 'aws.cognito.signin.user.admin' scope.
+All logged users are allowed because the standard Cognito access token scope issued to logged-in users is passed to the API.

 The browser does not call this API yet.
 For testing, save a subscription with `scripts/notification -s <file>`, which reads the access token